 What tip would you give other businesses?

-Watch the time-lapse video demonstrating Liquidseal's effect on papayas.
+You can watch a time-lapse video demonstrating Liquidseal's effect on papayas here.

 This interview is part of the series Growing Ideas, in which we take a look at the future of the Food & Agri sector and offer a platform to the innovative businesses in this sector.